lilessam/finance-app-trial-project/README.md

 ## Requirements

 The trial project should be built using Laravel and Vue.js and should demonstrate your abilities with these frameworks.
+The project is split into two deliverables: a CRUD app and a CSV import feature.

+### Phase 1 - CRUD

-### Dashboard
+#### Dashboard

 A list of the user's balance entries should be shown by default.
 Entries should be grouped by date.
 Although pagination is missing from the mockups, feel free to add basic pagination if you get time.

 ![](mockups/yourbalance-1-default@2x.png)

-### Add Entry
+#### Add Entry

 A user should be able to add single balance entries.
 Adding a new entry should update the balance list and the total balance.

 ![](mockups/yourbalance-2-add-item-modal@2x.png)

-### Edit & Delete Entry
+#### Edit & Delete Entry

 Hovering over an entry should show the edit and delete links.